powerapi-ng/pyJoules/README.md

 **pyJoules** uses the nvidia "_Nvidia Management Library_" technology to measure energy consumption of nvidia devices.
 The energy measurement API is only available on nvidia GPU with [Volta architecture](https://en.wikipedia.org/wiki/Volta_(microarchitecture))(2018)
 # Installation

+### Measurement frequency
+PyJoule use hardware measurement tools (intel RAPL, nvidia GPU tools, ...) to measure device energy consumption.
+Theses tools have a mesasurement frequency that depend of the device.
+Thus, you can't use Pyjoule to measure energy consumption during a period shorter than the device energy measurement frequency.
+Pyjoule will return null values if the measurement period is to short.

 ## Requirements

 - python >= 3.7